ancientpower/minventurous/README.md

 # minventurous
-mineventurous modpack for minecraft 1.8.9
+minimalistic version of mineventurous modpack for minecraft 1.8.9